expo/expo/docs/versions/v13.0.0/guides/using-firebase.rst

 2. Storing Data and Receiving Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Storing data through Firebase can be pretty simple.
-Image we're creating a game where highscores are stored in Firebase for everyone to see.
+Imagine we're creating a game where highscores are stored in Firebase for everyone to see.
 We could create a users bucket in our data that is referenced by each user.
 Setting their highscore would be straightforward.